poornachandra-sarasAI/GenEdit-AI-Image-Editor/README.md

 ### Editing Images
 1. Open any image from the library
+2. Navigate to the Image Detail(by ID) page manually to see the selected image.
+(Important)
-2. Use preset buttons for common edits:
+3. Use preset buttons for common edits:
    - Remove background
    - Add tree in background
    - Make vibrant
-3. Or write custom editing instructions in natural language
+4. Or write custom editing instructions in natural language
-4. View version history and restore previous versions
+5. View version history and restore previous versions

 ### Managing Versions
 - Each edit creates a new version while preserving the original